I'm 22, I Make $60,000 & I Jump The Subway Turnstile

 Was there an expectation for you to attend higher education?
 Did you participate in any form of higher education?
 If yes, how did you pay for it?

 Yes.
-Although it is uncommon to go to college in my hometown, my parents both attended college and expected my brother and me to go as well.
+Although it is uncommon to go to college in my hometown, my parents both attended college and expected me and my brother to go as well.
 They intentionally saved throughout my childhood to send us to school.
 I ended up going to an expensive university, so I graduated in three years so I would not have to take out loans.
 Now, I am planning on attending law school, which I will have to pay for on my own.

 Yes.
-Although it is uncommon to go to college in my hometown, my parents both attended college and expected my brother and me to go as well.
+Although it is uncommon to go to college in my hometown, my parents both attended college and expected me and my brother to go as well.
 They intentionally saved throughout my childhood to send us to school.
 I ended up going to an expensive university, so I graduated in three years so I would not have to take out loans.
 Now, I am planning on attending law school, which I will have to pay for on my own.

 Growing up, what kind of conversations did you have about money?
 Did your parent/guardian(s) educate you about finances?

 I almost never heard about finances while growing up.
 We were always well off, especially for the rural area I lived in, so there were never any fights about money between my parents.
-As I got older, my dad started to talk about money with me my mom warned me about credit card debt.
+As I got older, my dad started to talk about money with me and my mom warned me about credit card debt.

 I almost never heard about finances while growing up.
 We were always well off, especially for the rural area I lived in, so there were never any fights about money between my parents.
-As I got older, my dad started to talk about money with me my mom warned me about credit card debt.
+As I got older, my dad started to talk about money with me and my mom warned me about credit card debt.

 What was your first job and why did you get it?